Power Couple (Brazilian TV series) season 5: Cast

 The couples were officially revealed by RecordTV on April 26–30, 2021.
 On May 6, 2021, reporter Adriana Bombom and Adrien Cunha had withdrawn from competing after Adrien was diagnosed with appendicitis which would require an urgent surgery.
 Olympic gymnast Dany Hypólito and Fábio Castro were announced as their replacement.

 Couples

 Future Appearances

 After this season, in 2021, Dynho Alves (from Mirella & Dynho) and Fernanda Medrado (from Medrado & Claytão) appeared in A Fazenda 13.
 Medrado quit the game and finished in 22nd place, while Dynho finished in 6th place.

 In 2022, Deborah Albuquerque (from Deborah & Bruno) appeared in A Fazenda 14, she finished in 11th place in the competition.

-In 2022, MC Mirella appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.
+In 2022, MC Mirella (from Mirella & Dynho) appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.

+In 2023, Medrado (from Medrado & Claytão) appeared on A Grande Conquista 1, she have to compete for a place to enter in the game, Medrado won her place in the mansion and finished the game 13th place.

+In 2025, Daniele Hypólito (from Dany & Fábio) appeared in Big Brother Brasil 25, being the first former contestant of a reality show on Record to enter this program.
+Daniele finished in 10th place in the competition.